 Grab a cup of tea, or coffee, pull up and chair; let’s delve into the world of fanfiction (and devour three cupcakes each because, who can chat and NOT have cupcakes?).

 Before we get into all the exciting legal-debating-cupcake-devouring-fanfiction-writing fun let’s breakdown what fanfiction is (it’s completely okay not to know – I’m here to tell you AND GIVE YOU CUPCAKES *throws confetti*)

 When a fan of a TV show, book, movie, etc takes the storyline/characters (or both) and writes their own story, based on it.

-For those humans who don’t read (or write fic) you may be asking yourself,
+If you don’t read (or write) fic you may be asking yourself,

 WHY DO PEOPLE WRITE FANFICTION?

-(I’m going to tell you – in point form, because I LOVE lists)
+(I’m going to tell you – with a list, because I LOVE them!)

-However, many authors don’t mind fanfiction being written about their novels AND *gasp* some authors have even ADMITTED to writing fanfiction themselves!
-(Isn’t it great to know that authors fangirl and want to live in fictional worlds forever, just like us?)
+However, many authors don’t mind fanfiction being written about their novels AND *gasp* some authors have ADMITTED to writing fanfiction themselves!
+(Isn’t it great to know that authors want to live in fictional worlds besides their own, just like us?)

 PUBLISHED AUTHORS WRITE FIC?!
 WHO?